Foreign Language Requirement*

 Students pursuing the BA in International Studies must demonstrate intermediate-level proficiency in a language other than English.
-To do so, three options exist:
+To do so, several possibilities exist:

 Students are expected to begin language coursework or make other arrangements for the completion of this requirement during their first semester after declaring the major in International Studies.

 This requirement is oriented toward the demonstration of a minimum competency for language learning, and students should realize that intermediate-level language skills, and the degree of cultural fluency that can be gained in four semesters of language coursework, are generally not sufficient for the professional situations in which those pursuing this degree may find themselves.
 International Studies students therefore are encouraged to minor or double-major in a foreign language.
-A minor in Chinese, French or Spanish at UNF requires three courses beyond the intermediate level, and those double-majoring in French Studies or Spanish may count up to 12 upper-level credits towards both degrees.
+A minor in Chinese, French or Spanish at UNF requires three courses beyond the intermediate level, and those courses can be double-counted between the respective minor and the major in International Studies.
+Those double-majoring in French Studies or Spanish may count up to 18 upper-level credits towards both degrees.

 By "language other than English" this policy refers to languages used today for human communication.
 Students with questions regarding acceptable languages should contact the program director.